 With the reopening of schools and important businesses in the wake of widespread COVD-19 vaccination across the state and nation this year, Gyms are back as well, including the University’s Randall Lewis Center for Well-Being and Research main floor workout room.
-Athletes are also training in person and enjoying socializing while working out, all while […]

 With most gyms and campus athletic facilities shuttered due to the coronavirus and stay-at-home orders, athletes and students serious about fitness have had to find ways to stay in shape in spite of the shutdowns.

 The Randall Lewis Center for Well-Being and Research is offering a needed outlet for students to distract themselves and mitigate stress.
 One such outlet is virtual yoga offered online several times a week to University students and employees.

 Allyson Brantley delivered a presentation titled “Which Roads Lead to an HSI?
 The Palomares Colonia, Demographic Shifts, & the Transformation of the University of La Verne” before about 35 community members Nov.
 26 in Quay Davis Executive Boardroom, with some joining on Zoom.

 Snug up against the foothills, in the middle of suburban neighborhoods, the cobblestone Rubel Castle, operated by the Glendora Historical Society, continues to carry on one man’s dream of never growing up by offering tours.

 The University of La Verne has named Kathy Duncan, professor of management, as the interim dean for the University of La Verne College of Health and Community Well-Being.
 Duncan will take the helm on Jan.
 1.